alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. *CloseFeeCredit* (array) is the transaction record of the [Close
+1. *CloseFeeCredit* (array) is a record of the [Close Fee
-   Fee Credit](#close-fee-credit) transaction.
-It is constructed by a
-   node when the transaction is executed and included in a
-   block.
-Necessary for the money partition to verify the amount
+   Credit](#close-fee-credit) transaction.
+Necessary for the money
-   closed as fee credit in the target partition.
+   partition to verify the amount closed as fee credit in the target
+   partition.
 2. *CloseFeeCreditProof* (array) is the proof of execution of the
     transaction provided in *CloseFeeCredit* attribute.
 Necessary for
-    the target partition to verify the amount closed as fee credit in
+    the money partition to verify the amount closed as fee credit in
     the target partiton.
 3. *Backlink* (byte string) is the backlink to the previous
    transaction with the bill receiving the reclaimed fee credit.

 #### Tokens Partition

-Tokens partiton has five types of units: fungible and non-fungible
+System identifier: h'00000002'\
-token types, fungible and non-fungible tokens, and fee credit records.
+Unit types: fungible token type, non-fungible token type, fungible token, non-fungible token, fee credit record\

-Hash algorithm: SHA-256.
+Hash algorithm: SHA-256
-Required data items for all transactions:

-*TransactionOrder*.*Payload*.*SystemIdentifier* = h'00000002'

 ##### Create Non-fungible Token Type